Cleveland Browns vs. Chicago Bears NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - The Bears did not cover the spread when an underdog by 7 points or more last season (in two opportunities).

-- Chicago was 5-1 against the spread and 5-1 overall last year when the team recorded over 26.2 points.
+- Chicago was 5-1 against the spread and 5-1 overall in games when it recorded over 26.2 points last season.

-- The Bears averaged 331.4 yards per game last year, 27 fewer yards than the 358.4 the Browns allowed per contest.
+- The Bears collected 331.4 yards per game last year, 27 fewer yards than the 358.4 the Browns gave up per contest.

-- In games that Chicago amassed more than 358.4 yards last year, the team was 5-2 against the spread and 5-2 overall.
+- In games that Chicago piled up more than 358.4 yards last season, the team was 5-2 against the spread and 5-2 overall.

-- Last season the Bears turned the ball over 22 times, one more than the Browns' takeaways (21).
+- The Bears turned the ball over 22 times last year, one more turnover than the Browns forced (21).

 Home and road insights

-- Cleveland was 3-5 against the spread, and 6-2 overall, at home last season.
+- Cleveland was 3-5 against the spread, and 6-2 overall, at home last year.

-- Chicago was 5-3 against the spread, and 5-3 overall, in away games last season.
+- Away from home last season, Chicago was 5-3 overall and 5-3 against the spread.

-- The Bears were unbeaten ATS (1-0) away from home as 7-point underdogs or more.
+- Away from home, the Bears were unbeaten ATS (1-0) as 7-point underdogs or more.

-- Last year, in five of eight away games Chicago hit the over.
+- In eight road games last season, Chicago went over the total five times.

 Powered by Data Skrive.